-Meg Brindle, PhD joined the SPP executive master’s program in 2018.
+Meg Brindle, PhD joined the SPP executive master’s program in 2018 teaching for the School's program with Guangdong University.
+Brindle also teaches the project course.
 She was an associate professor of management in the public and international affairs area for 15 years, with tenure at George Mason University and in the MBA school at Carnegie Mellon University for five years.
 She also teaches at the US Naval Academy Officers program, and at the Carnegie Mellon DC campus.

 Meg received her PhD and Masters of Public Management degrees from Carnegie Mellon University with post doctorate in organizational behavior.
 She has taught more than 100 MBA and MPA courses in organizational behavior and management; leadership; strategy; policy; health policy; international development and entrepreneurship.
 As former department chair, she founded several new interdisciplinary degree programs and is an RN by background.

 Brindle left her tenured position to create entrepreneurial, IP business curriculum for low-income Africans with funding from the USPTO; Comic Relief, USTR and British aid.
 She is co-founder of the African IP Trust, an advocacy organization for African farmers, producers and owners of cultural brands.
 She has worked in Ethiopia; Zambia and Uganda; Kenya; Zanzibar; Tanzania and in the Caribbean with producers and governments.